MahmadSharaf/Cheat-Sheets/Python.md

    For a lot more information on cookie handling in Python, see the documentation for the [http.cookies module](https://docs.python.org/3/library/http.cookies.html).

+## Python DB-API

+For a full reference to the Python DB-API, see [the specification](https://www.python.org/dev/peps/pep-0249/) and the documentation for specific database modules, such as [sqlite3](https://docs.python.org/2/library/sqlite3.html) and [psycopg2](http://initd.org/psycopg/docs/).

+- `module.connect(…)`
+  Connect to a database.
+The arguments to connect differ from module to module; see the documentation for details. connect returns a Connection object or raises an exception.

+  For the methods below, note that you don't literally call (for instance) Connection.cursor() in your code.
+You make a Connection object, save it in a variable (maybe called db) and then call db.cursor().

+- `Connection.cursor()`
+  Makes a Cursor object from a connection.
+Cursors are used to send SQL statements to the database and fetch results.

+- `Connection.commit()`
+  Commits changes made in the current connection.
+You must call commit before closing the connection if you want changes (such as inserts, updates, or deletes) to be saved.
+Uncommitted changes will be visible from your currect connection, but not from others.

+- `Connection.rollback()`
+  Rolls back (undoes) changes made in the current connection.
+You must roll back if you get an exception if you want to continue using the same connection.

+- `Connection.close()`
+  Closes the connection.
+Connections are always implicitly closed when your program exits, but it's a good idea to close them manually especially if your code might run in a loop.

+- `Cursor.execute(statement)`
+  `Cursor.execute(statement, tuple)`
+  Execute an SQL statement on the database.
+If you want to substitute variables into the SQL statement, use the second form — see the documentation for details.

+  If your statement doesn't make sense (like if it asks for a column that isn't there), or if it asks the database to do something it can't do (like delete a row of a table that is referenced by other tables' rows) you will get an exception.

+- `Cursor.fetchall()`
+  Fetch all the results from the current statement.

+- `Cursor.fetchone()`
+  Fetch just one result.
+Returns a tuple, or None if there are no results.

 ## PostgreSQL ("psycopg2" [module](http://initd.org/psycopg/docs/usage.html))

 - Install Psycopg2